meg768/react-bs/README.md

 familiar with Bootstrap will feel confortable using this module and those who may not be familiar with it may find it simpler than using Bootstrap's raw class names.

-All components in this library are based on the [Tag](https://meg768.github.io/react-bootify/#!/Tag) component.
-This means that you may use Bootstrap utility class names to modify the behaviour of every component.

 Documentation is sparse but there are alot of examples.

 This module is still not ready for public use and may change in the future.